mini-peter-hunt/better-mc/README.md

 python3 make.py
 ```

-You can adjust the `options.txt` to configurate the content to generate
+You can adjust the `options.txt` to configure the content to generate

 And to clean up the generated content, use the following command: